Jean Campbell (novelist): Career

 Campbell's unpublished first novel Plato the Impossible was written while she was a student, for a contest run by C. J. De Garis.
 She performed in radio plays in the early 1930s, including The Grand Cham's Diamond by Allan Monkhouse, on 3AR, and as Mrs Yobb in a Herbert Swears work on 3LO, both broadcast in the same week.
-In 1932 she performed in J. R. Lester’s Just a Minute at the Kelvin Hall, 55 Collins Place.
+In 1932 she performed in J. R. Lester's Just a Minute at the Kelvin Hall, 55 Collins Place.

 In 1933, Campbell's work Brass & Cymbals was published by Hutchinson, studying "the strains experienced by a Jewish immigrant family in Melbourne".
-Hutchinson published four further novels – Lest We Lose Our Edens (1935), Greek Key Pattern (1935), The Red Sweet Wine (1937), and The Babe Wise (1939), it's title taken from Edwin Arnold's poem "The Light of Asia" — which shared in common an urban setting and ethnically diverse characters.
+Hutchinson published four further novels – Lest We Lose Our Edens (1935), Greek Key Pattern (1935), The Red Sweet Wine (1937), and The Babe Wise (1939), its title taken from Edwin Arnold's poem "The Light of Asia" — which shared in common an urban setting and ethnically diverse characters.
 Campbell was a prominent literary personality, making frequent appearances in newspapers and magazines contributing art criticism to both The Courier-Mail and The Advertiser.

 During World War II, Campbell was employed as a censorship officer in the Department of Defence and Department of Information.
 She wrote fourteen anonymous pulp fiction romances between 1943 and 1945, which were published by the New Century Press in Sydney.
 She was awarded a Commonwealth Literary Fund fellowship in 1947 to a write a novel about "a neglected Melbourne adolescent boy", however the work – titled Runt – was never published.